eBooks and Audiobooks free from the library.

 You can return items to Rangiora, Oxford or Kaiapoi libraries.
 There are after hours return slots at each library as well as a book return box at Woodend (next to Monty's Diner on the corner of Eders Road and Main North Road, Woodend).
 The Woodend return box is cleared on a Monday, Wednesday and Friday.

 If you keep items for longer than the loan period, you will be charged an extended loan charge.
-Bestsellers, DVDs and CD-Roms are charged at $1.00 per day, adult books are charged at $0.30 per day (maximum charge $12 per item), and children's books are charged at $0.10 per day (maximum charge $5 per item).
+Bestseller books and magazines are charged at $1.00 per day; adult books, DVDs, Music CDs, and CD-Roms are charged at $0.30 per day (maximum charge $12 per item), and children's books are charged at $0.10 per day (maximum charge $5 per item).

 You can check how many items you have borrowed and when they are due back, renew an item or change when and where you want to pick up a hold.